opendatalabrdc/Blog/Database_Quality_Analysis_Tasking_Manager.md

 ![Ndorwa, Uganda](img/JOSM-TM-4975-Ndorwa-County-Uganda.png)

-Table 2 : 25 Projects Summary, Total Contributors, Buildings and Ratio (Alerts / Buildings) in %, August 30 2018
+Table 2 : Performance comparison of the 25 Projects
 --------
-Zones covered by the Tasking Manager, 2018-08-30
+Summary by project, Total Contributors, Buildings and Ratio (Alerts / Buildings) in %, August 30 2018 For Zones covered by the Tasking Manager

 |Project | Contributors | Buildings | Warning Irreg Forms | % of Buildings | Errors Overlaps +Invalid Polygons | % of Buildings |  W+E % | Status 2018-08-30 |
 | :--------- |	--------: 	|	----------: |	----------:	|	----------:	|	----------: |----------: |----------: |  :------------------------------ |